 What is Hyperemesis Gravidarum?

 Firstly, I’d like to make a case for doing away with the term ‘morning sickness’.
 Who created it?
 And why are we still using it to refer to pregnancy sickness, which, according to most women I’ve spoken to who have had it, is never EVER felt only in the morning.
-It completely undermines the constant gagging, inability to function, and all-day-long feeling that you’re about to throw up.
+It completely undermines the constant gagging, inability to function, and constant feeling that you’re about to throw up.
 It is especially damaging to those with Hyperemesis, because many people – including those in the medical profession – don’t realise the two are not the same thing.

 All people seem to know about HG is that it’s the reason the Duchess of Cambridge was hospitalised when she was pregnant.
 Amy Schumer later expanded on people’s awareness of it by documenting her pregnancy-long experience of it on social media.
 But unless you’ve been there and experienced it yourself, it’s hard to convey just how horrendous it is.

 Food aversions to almost everything are standard – even the scent of the oven metal warming up was enough to send me running for the toilet.
 I had to stay upstairs if my husband was cooking, and opening the fridge was one of the worst activities I could think of.

 Add to that the fact there’s such a taboo about telling people you’re pregnant before 12 weeks (totally impossible for someone with extreme pregnancy sickness) and a considerable lack of understanding by society in general, it’s an incredibly lonely place to be.

 In short, the pregnancy ‘glow’ and I are not well-acquainted.

 What does Hyperemesis Gravidarum feel like?

-Imagine the worst bout of food poisoning you’ve ever had, the worst hangover you ever added, added to the feeling of being sea sick, on top of anxiety that your baby is being deprived of any nutrients.
+Imagine the worst bout of food poisoning you’ve ever had, the worst hangover in history, added to the feeling of being sea sick, on top of the anxiety those first few weeks of pregnancy bring.
 Then imagine that for months on end.
 It’s kind of like that.

 How to survive Hyperemesis Gravidarum – coping mechanisms